zhy1369800/claude-code-router/README.md

 - `maxtoken`: Sets a specific `max_tokens` value.
 - `tooluse`: Optimizes tool usage for certain models via `tool_choice`.
 - `gemini-cli` (experimental): Unofficial support for Gemini via Gemini CLI [gemini-cli.js](https://gist.github.com/musistudio/1c13a65f35916a7ab690649d3df8d1cd).
+- `reasoning`: Used to process the `reasoning_content` field.
+- `sampling`: Used to process sampling information fields such as `temperature`, `top_p`, `top_k`, and `repetition_penalty`.
+- `enhancetool`: Adds a layer of error tolerance to the tool call parameters returned by the LLM (this will cause the tool call information to no longer be streamed).
+- `cleancache`: Clears the `cache_control` field from requests.
+- `vertex-gemini`: Handles the Gemini API using Vertex authentication.

 **Custom Transformers:**